List of High School DxD characters: Ravel Phoenix

 When Ravel was young she developed a great fondness for the hero stories that her butler told her.
 As a result, she dreamed of becoming a woman who could become a support for her ideal hero but as she grew older she slowly forgot this dream.
 Watching Issei fight for the sake of the woman he loves at Riser's engagement party reminded Ravel of her forgotten dream and instilled a desire to understand everything about him.

 As the story develops, she falls in love with him completely, and does not mind becoming his concubine so long as she can be with him.
 She is currently a "free" bishop: her mother (who does not participate in Rating Games) traded one of her unused bishop pieces to Riser for Ravel.
 She has later traded herself to become one of Issei's Bishops when he has gained peerage, as she wanted to be of use to Issei.
-She moves into the Hyodo Residence in Volume 10 and enrolls in Kuoh Academy as a first-year student, alongside Koneko and Gasper.
+She moves into the Hyoudou Residence in Volume 10 and enrolls in Kuoh Academy as a first-year student, alongside Koneko and Gasper.
 She is in Koneko's class at school and despite the two of them bickering often (paying homage to the vitriolic relationship between cats and birds, given their species), they are very close friends.
 Currently, she is one of Issei's managers (alongside Grayfia) and had been tutoring him so that he is able to pass the written part of the exam to become a Middle-Class Devil.
 During the events of Volume 12, the Phoenix family indicates that not only are they going to allow her to "stay" at Issei's house to "attend school", they are also hoping that she enters into an intimate relationship with Issei (for various reasons).